Nutrition officer says exclusive breastfeeding campaign yielding fruit in Enugu

 Our correspondent, who monitored this year’s breastfeeding week with the theme ‘Protect Breastfeed: A Shared Responsibility,’ flagged off in Enugu State in August, noticed that many women in rural communities like Awgu and Aniniri Local Government Areas are happy complying with exclusive breastfeeding.

-Some women who spoke with our correspondent said exclusive breastfeeding has drastically reduced frequency to the health clinics and even hospitalisation in terms of health of the newborn babies.
+Some women who spoke with our correspondent said that the practice has drastically reduced frequency to the health clinics and even hospitalisation in terms of health of the newborn babies.

 Henrietta Ugwu, the state nutrition officer Enugu State Primary Healthcare Development Agency, who also spoke to BusinessDay about the increase in the patronage of breastfeeding in rural areas, said that it did not just come easy, but as a result of several efforts of partners like the UNICEF and others.
 She pointed out that nutrition was now wearing a new lens in Enugu State.